DowneyFlyfan/neovim-configuration/readme.md

     git clone https://github.com/DowneyFlyfan/neovim-configuration ~/.config/nvim
     ```

-3.  **Dependencies:** Ensure you have the necessary external dependencies installed before using this configuration:
+3.  **Plugins Dependencies:** Ensure you have the necessary external dependencies installed before using this configuration:

     | Item | Description |
     |---|---|